abroroo/til/Patterns/Builder.md

 **What is the Builder Pattern?**

-The Builder Pattern lets you create complex objects step by step using functions instead of classes.
+Builder Pattern helps to create complex objects step by step using functions instead of defining the object intially.
 Each function adds or modifies a part of the object and returns a new object.
-This approach keeps your code immutable and avoids side effects.

-**Example: Building a Complex Button Functionally**
+---

+**Key Points**

+- **Immutable Objects:** Each function returns a new object, original stays unchanged.
+- **No Classes Needed:** Simpler code without extra classes.
+- **Composable Functions:** Easy to add or remove steps.

+---

+**Exaple: Cutomized Button**

 *Let's create a button component that can have various optional features.*